Skip to content

 }

-The type of an argument needs to match the parameter type, or be implicitly convertible.
-For example, if the parameter is double, passing a int is valid (implicit conversion will occur), but doing the reverse might lose precision.
-By default, parameters are passed by value—inside the function, we get a copy of the argument, and modifying the copy doesn't affect the original data.
-We'll discuss pass-by-reference and pass-by-pointer in detail in the next chapter.
+The type of an argument must match the parameter, or be implicitly convertible.
+For example, if the parameter is a double, passing an int is valid (an implicit conversion occurs), but doing the reverse might result in precision loss.
+By default, parameters are passed by value—the function receives a copy of the argument, so modifying the copy does not affect the original data.
+We will discuss pass-by-reference and pass-by-pointer in detail in the next chapter.

-Variables declared inside a function body are called local variables, and their scope is limited to the inside of that function.
-In other words, from the opening { to the closing }, the variable is visible; outside this range, the variable no longer exists:
+Variables declared inside a function body are called local variables.
+Their scope is limited to the inside of that function.
+In other words, variables are visible from the opening { to the closing }; outside this range, the variables no longer exist:

 cpp